|

 STOUT MORAY

-puhi Waka Utsubo
+puhi Waka utsubo

-| Very common on shallow reefs
+Common on shallow reefs

 where it feeds upon small fish and invertebrates.
 Snout tapering,